 What’s the best time to send your newsletter?

-Generally, here’s how you can choose the best time to send your emails.
+Generally, here’s how you can choose the optimal time to send your emails:

-This is also a great time to send your emails.
-While on lunch break, people will be looking at their emails before getting back work in the afternoon.
+- 12 – 2 PM: This is also a great time to send your emails.
+While on lunch break, people will be looking at their emails before getting back to work in the afternoon.

-This is the end of most people’s work days.
+- 6 – 9 PM: This is the end of most people’s work days.
 Some will be looking at their emails during their commute, others right after work.
-But avoid sending emails after 10pm, you will not be read immediately and by the time they get to their inbox in the morning, your email will have been pushed down the pecking order.

 How to determine the best time to send your newsletter?

 As we have already said, finding the time with the highest email engagement depends on many aspects – your business, your customers, your targets, your newsletter type, and so forth.
 Age, habits, and time zones (aim for 1 – 8 PM UTC) are important elements that will impact open rates.